tseemann/mlst/README.md

 It returns a tab-separated line containing
 * the filename
-* the closest PubMLST scheme name
+* the matching PubMLST scheme name
 * the ST (sequence type)
 * the allele IDs